timescale/performance/articles/skipscan/README.md

 ## Benchmark results

-k6 will output general statistics that unfortunatley combine the ingest and query stats.
+k6 will output general statistics that unfortunately combine the ingest and query stats.
 You can see a summary of our findings in the blog above, or you can run k6 with the `-o timescaledb:postgres://your_postgres_url` to send raw data to a TimescaleDB instance.

 If you'd perfer to just see the data from our run presented on a dashboard you can checkout our interactive PopSQL dashboard.